Preserve and Personalize: Personalized Text-to-Image Diffusion Models without Distributional Drift: Additional Implementation Details

 \textbf{Baselines.} We provide additional implementation details for the baselines used in our experiments in Section~\ref{sec:experiments}.
 The proposed method and DreamBooth are implemented and trained based on the Diffusers library\footnote{\url{https://github.com/huggingface/diffusers}}.
 For Textual Inversion~\cite{gal2022image}\footnote{\url{https://github.com/huggingface/diffusers/tree/main/examples/textual_inversion}}, Custom Diffusion~\cite{kumari2023multi}\footnote{\url{https://github.com/huggingface/diffusers/tree/main/examples/custom_diffusion}}, SVDiff~\cite{han2023svdiff}\footnote{\url{https://github.com/mkshing/svdiff-pytorch}}, and LoRA~\cite{hu2022lora}\footnote{\url{https://github.com/huggingface/peft/tree/main/examples/lora_dreambooth}}, we use available implementations and follow their default training settings.
 OFT~\cite{qiu2023controlling}\footnote{\url{https://github.com/zqiu24/oft}} is trained using the official codebase, but we observed poor performance and were unable to fully reproduce the reported results; hence, we cite the numbers from the original paper.
 BLIP-Diffusion~\cite{li2023blip}\footnote{\url{https://github.com/salesforce/LAVIS/tree/main/projects/blip-diffusion}} and IP-Adapter~\cite{chen2023subject}\footnote{\url{https://github.com/tencent-ailab/IP-Adapter}} are evaluated using the released model weights on our benchmark through direct inference.

+Moreover, experiments with different backbone models are conducted using the Diffusers library.
+For Stable Diffusion-XL~\citep{podell2023sdxl}, we follow the same Custom Diffusion reference as above.
+Since no official implementation of Custom Diffusion for Stable Diffusion-3.0~\citep{sd3} is available, we reimplemented this variant ourselves.
+For the LoRA version of Stable Diffusion-3.0, we followed the official implementation\footnote{\url{https://github.com/huggingface/diffusers/blob/main/examples/dreambooth/train_dreambooth_lora_sd3.py}}.

 \textbf{Ablation Studies.} We provide additional implementation details for the ablation studies on our proposed personalization process in Section~\ref{abl}.
 Following the same training configuration as in Section~\ref{sec:experiments}, we fix the learning rate and number of training iterations, varying only the regularization strength $\lambda$ for the experiments measuring changes from the pretrained model (i.e., $\Delta\theta$ and $\Delta\epsilon$).
 For $\Delta \epsilon$, we measure the L2 distance between outputs generated using the unconditional class token from the pretrained and personalized models.
 The reported value is the accumulated L2 distance over all sampled outputs.
-For the ImageNet class generation experiments, we generate images using class names from the ImageNet label set, where underscores are replaced with spaces (e.g., \texttt{tiger\_shark} $\rightarrow$ \texttt{tiger shark}).
-No additional prompt engineering is applied beyond the raw class name.